Models, Methods and Network Topology: Experimental Design for the Study of Interference: Introduction

 \section{Introduction}

 We consider the problem of designing experiments to causally identify propagation on networks.
-Although the consensus in the design of experiments on independent units states that one should assign half of the experimental pool to treatment and half to control \citep{gerber2012field}, when treatment given to one unit may affect another unit, we show (in a simulation study using a realistic network and realistic model of network treatment propagation) that it may be better to assign \emph{less} than half of the pool to treatment.
-The intuition is simple: if treatment spreads rapidly across a network, then comparisons of outcomes between treated and control units will become very small or even vanish --- the control units to which the treatment spread will act just like treated units.
-Thus, one might field a very effective experiment, perhaps an experiment in which controls race to get access to the treatment or treated units spread the information or other active ingredient far and wide, but be unable to detect effects if everyone in the whole network reveals the same outcome whether or not they were actually randomly assigned to treatment.
+In a simple experiment on \emph{independent} units with complete randomization to two treatment arms, it is often assumed that one should assign half of the experimental pool to treatment and half to control \citep{gerber2012field}.\footnote{Technically speaking, the 50/50 treatment allocation is optimal for precision when randomization is complete at the unit-level and outcomes have equal variance in both treated and control groups.} When treatment given to one unit may affect another unit, however, we show (in a simulation study using a realistic network and realistic model of network treatment propagation) that it may be better to assign \emph{less} than half of the pool to treatment from the perspective of statistical efficiency.
+The intuition is simple: if treatment spreads rapidly across a network, then comparisons of outcomes between treated and control units will become very small or even vanish as the control units to which the treatment spread will act just like treated units.
+Thus, one might field a very effective experiment, perhaps an experiment in which controls race to get access to the treatment or treated units spread the information or other active ingredient far and wide, but be unable to detect effects if everyone in the whole network reveals the same outcome whether or not they were assigned to treatment.
 The simulations that we show here confirm this intuition, but also reveal a trade-off between ability to detect the direct effects of treatment assignment on the units initially assigned to treatment and the ability to detect the indirect or network mediated effects of the treatment as it propagates to control units.
 One point that we emphasize in this paper is that the way in which a treatment propagates matters a great deal as we think about how to design experiments on networks.

 In fields across the social and physical sciences, there is considerable and growing interest in understanding how features propagate over the vertices (i.e., nodes) in a graph (i.e., network) via the graph topology.
 Furthermore, precise questions about causal peer, spillover and propagation effects are becoming more common.
 Recent theoretical developments highlight the barriers to the identification of causal peer/contagion effects in networks with non-randomized, or observational, data \citep{Lyons2011,Shalizi:2011}.
 Several recent papers have employed randomized experimental designs to facilitate the identification of causal peer effects \citep{Aral:2011,Ostrovsky:2011,Bapna:2015,Bond:2012, Ichino:2012,nickerson2008voting}.
 For example, \citet{Ichino:2012} conduct a field experiment during a national election in Ghana to gauge how voter registration responds to the placement of election monitors at registration workstations---an effect that is hypothesized to spread geographically through the road network.